Code-Institute-Submissions/redfox_studios/TESTING.md

 - The blog was tested by going to list view, reading blog detail page, clicking on tags and similar post options for verification.
 Comments can be left by any user and are posted clearly.
+If a user tries to post a comment without filling in all the fields an error message appears telling the user to fill in the requested field.
+Pagination appears at the bottom of the blog and increases page count beyond 3 blog posts.
+Users are able to move around the blog pages, through tags, pagination and similar posts without breaking any page paths.

 ![Mobile display](https://github.com/samc85/redfox_studios/blob/master/media/blogcomment.png)

+### About Page (studio)

+- The about page studio dropdown works as expected.
+Users can click on either the old or new studio button and the content drops down.
+Users can click on the same button or a 'close' button appears at the bottom of the content in order for the content to hide.
+If a user doesn't close after viewing, the new studio content will appear under the old studio page.
+Both can be closed again with either the close button or clicking on the old or new studio buttons.

+### Search bar

+- The search bar is present in the nav dropdown and on the products page.
+The search bar searches by name and by numbers and states this to the user in the placeholder.
+The search works both lower and uppercase, for example searching for for 'penguin' and 'PENGUIN' returns a penguin product.
+In searching for price a user can search for either 10.00 or 10 to return products for that price.

 ### Responsivness and Compatibility